fpereiro/backendlore/readme.md

 Then, I write the tests.

 For each route, first I try to break it.
-When I can't break it, I send different payloads that should cover all the main cases.
+When I can't break it, I send different payloads that should cover all its main cases.

 Once the tests are passing, the backend is ready.
 Time to write the client; and any bugs you'll find will very likely be in the client, since the server is debugged.
 In this way, errors don't have to be chased on both sides of the wire.